Thai police turn water cannon on defiant protesters

 Police said on Friday that two men would be charged with attempted violence against the queen, which carries a possible death sentence if her life is thought to have been threatened.
 Even if not, the charge can mean life in jail.

-The office of the United Nations’ High Commissioner said it was concerned about the situation in Thailand, especially the application of serious charges, including sedition, against people peacefully exercising their rights.
+The office of the United Nations’ High Commissioner for Human Rights said it was concerned about the situation in Thailand, especially the application of serious charges against people peacefully exercising their rights.

-“Pheu Thai Party calls on General Prayuth Chan-ocha and the state officials to lift the emergency decree and to stop intimidating the people in all manners and to release those who were arrested immediately,” said the party, which has the most seats in parliament.
+“The use of force to suppress the protest adds fuel to the fire of hatred and increases the crisis of faith,” six parties said in a statement.

-Additional reporting by Chayut Setboonsarng and Panarat Thepgumpanat in Bangkok, Michael Shields in Switzerland; Writing by Matthew Tostevin; Editing by Alex Richardson and Andrew Cawthorne
+Additional reporting by Chayut Setboonsarng and Panarat Thepgumpanat in Bangkok, Michael Shields in Switzerland; Writing by Matthew Tostevin; Editing by Alex Richardson, Andrew Cawthorne and Toby Chopra

 Our Standards: The Thomson Reuters Trust Principles.